davidyeiser/full-time-freelancer-ebook/README.md

 zip -rg filename.epub OEBPS -x \*.DS_Store
 ````

 The end result will be filename.epub.
-And just to be clear "filename" is your file name.
+And just to be clear “filename” is your file name.
 For example, mine was Full-time_Freelancer.epub.

 #### Step 2